aptech/docs/docs/errorlogat.rst

     X contains is a nan, missing value or infinity

 to the error output window and error log file.
-It will also report the line number on which the `errorlogat` statement was called.
+It will also report the line number on which the :func:`errorlogat` statement was called.

 .. seealso:: Functions :func:`errorlog`